-Associate Professor of Ethics A.B., Harvard University; Diploma in Theology, Oxford University; Ph.D., Claremont Graduate University religion in liberal democracies; theories of secularization; the ethics of belief and citizenship; the philosophy of Ludwig Wittgenstein; the implications of religious plurality; and the construction of "religion" as a category.
+Associate Professor of Ethics A.B., Harvard University; Diploma in Theology, Oxford University; Ph.D., Claremont Graduate University

-Richard Amesbury works at the intersection of ethics, political theory, and philosophy of religion.
-His current research and teaching interests include the relation between religion and human rights; the place of
+Dr. Amesbury works at the intersection of ethics, political theory, and philosophy of religion.
+His work explores ethical problems in complex, pluralist societies.
+His current book project is titled Secular